-When Charles Darwin embarked on the Beagle in 1831, he was painfully aware of who had preceded him to South America: Alcide Charles Victor Marie Dessalines d'Orbigny.
+When Charles Darwin sailed on the Beagle in the early 1830s, he was painfully aware of who had preceded him to South America: Alcide Charles Victor Marie Dessalines d'Orbigny.
 Darwin wrote to his Cambridge mentor John Henslow about his worries that the Frenchman would find all the best stuff first.

 Indeed, by getting to the continent first (in 1826), d'Orbigny did see plenty of things before Darwin, including the big flightless bird still known in some circles as Darwin's rhea.
 D'Orbigny was the one who actually named it.
 He spent seven years and seven months tramping through Argentina, Brazil, Bolivia, Chile, Peru and Uruguay.
 He passed an unfortunate 15 days of his long trip in a Brazilian prison after local soldiers found his barometer suspicious.
 Luckily for the naturalist, he had enough money to buy his freedom.

 For all his appreciation of extinct and extant species, d'Orbigny probably cared the most about foraminifera — single-celled marine organisms with shells.
-At first, d'Orbigny misunderstood what this tiny life forms were, believing them to be tiny mollusks.
+At first, d'Orbigny misunderstood what this tiny life forms were, believing them to be minute mollusks.
 It was an easy mistake given how much they looked like mollusk shells.
-A book he wrote on foraminifera was published while he was in South America, including the inaccurate characterization.
-By the time he returned from his South American trip, he had recognized his error.
+A book he wrote on foraminifera was published while he was in South America, including the inaccurate characterization, but by the time he returned from his South American trip, he had recognized his error.

 D'Orbigny's love of foraminifera started in his boyhood.
 Born in 1802, Alcide d'Orbigny was the second child and first son in a family of seven children, and his father frequently took him looking for mollusk shells, crustaceans, flowers and fossils along France's Atlantic coast.
 The treasured fossils the father-son team found included foraminifera.
 As an adult, D'Orbigny wanted to make these animals as accessible and understandable as he could, and he found a couple ways of doing that.
 One was to publish life-sized plates of the animals.
 Unfortunately, life-sized for a foram is teensy, so while his illustrations were beautiful, they were still hard to see without a microscope, just like the organisms they depicted.
 The next approach was to make sized-up models of forams, about 1 inch long.
 After carving the scaled-up versions out of limestone, he made plaster replicas which were distributed to universities and museums.
 Many modern institutions still house collections of d'Orbigny's foraminifera models.